-Brown Butter Banana Bundt Cake with Chocolate Chips
+Brown Butter Banana Bundt Cake

 The name says it all.
 Or at least it should.
-This delicious cake, studded with semi sweet chocolate, is moist from the bananas, nutty from the brown butter, and the delicious cake comes in form of a bundt.
-This cake is like a grown up version of banana bread.
-The same ingredients but with a little more sophistication.
+This delicious Brown Butter Banana Bundt Cake, studded with semi sweet chocolate chips, is moist from the bananas, nutty from the brown butter, and is in every way delicious.

-I mean, who doesn’t love a bundt cake?
+Besides.
+Who doesn’t love a bundt cake?

 I don’t do brown bananas.
 And I repeat, I don’t do brown bananas.
 Just the thought of it gives me the willies.
 I can only eat a slightly under ripe banana with just a bit of green on the skin.
 Once it’s past that stage I either put them in a smoothie or bake with them.

 The secret weapon in this cake?
 Brown butter.
 Browning butter is an easy way to take the flavor in any recipe that calls for butter to another level.
 When you cook the butter just past the melting point, the milk solids start to toast and you end up with a golden colored butter with the most delicious nutty aroma.
-I like to use brown butter in sauces, toss with steamed vegetables, and it’s the secret to my chocolate chip cookies.
-Take care when browning the butter as it’s quite easy to burn.
-So keep an eye on it.
+I like to use brown butter in sauces, toss with steamed vegetables, and it’s the secret to these chocolate chip cookies these cookies, AND these cookies.
+Can you tell I’m a fan of browned butter in desserts?

 This recipe comes from an old Fine Cooking magazine that I adjusted for my high altitude kitchen.
 It’s splattered with batter and stained all over.
 I’ve made this cake so many times as it’s so versatile.
 It’s perfect for a brunch and is equally delicious served with a scoop of coffee ice cream to serve at a dinner party.
 My favorite though is to enjoy a small slice mid afternoon with a cup of English breakfast tea.
-Any way you serve it, you can’t go wrong!Print
+Any way you serve it, you can’t go wrong!

-- 1 1/4 cups sugar
+- 1 cup granulated sugar

 - 3 large eggs

-- 1 cup finely mashed ripe bananas (about 3 medium bananas)
+- 1 + 1/4 cup mashed very ripe bananas (about 3 large or 4 small)

-- 1 2/3 cups all-purpose flour
+- 2 cups all-purpose flour

-- 1 teaspoon baking soda
+- ¼ teaspoon baking soda

-- 2/3 cup mini semi sweet chocolate chips
+- 1 cup mini semi-sweet chocolate chips

 This recipe has been adapted to work in my high altitude kitchen which sits just below 7000 feet.
-For the original recipe you can find it here.